pixel-point/pixelpoint-website/content/posts/2018-05-31-crypto-classified-ads-analytics-research/index.md

 ---
 title: 'Crypto classified ads analytics research'
-shortDescription: We built crypto-currency-based classified ads marketplace.
+summary: We built crypto-currency-based classified ads marketplace.
 In this article we reveal the whole story, from research to implementation.
 author: Vlad Kamelsky
 cover: cover.jpg
 category: Development